March 29, 2021

 If a child tests positive from the at-home PCR Test, they would be unable to come to camp until they isolate for 7-10 days, register two negative tests and are cleared by the home and camp physicians.

-If a child tests rapid-positive upon arrival at camp, they would be isolated until we receive results from the at-camp PCR Test.
+If a child tests positive upon arrival at camp or anytime thereafter, they would be isolated until we receive results from the at-camp PCR Test.
 If that test is positive, they will remain in isolation and must be picked up from camp within 24-36 hours.

 Because of the nature of contagion and the duration of the isolation period – even though children who are tested and confirmed positive may “feel fine” – it would be difficult, at best, for a child to be fully isolated at camp for the required time period.

-While we’ll still run a robust and full in-camp program the first six days of the summer, campers and staff may stay in Pods and participate in group activities during that period.
+While we’ll still run a robust and full in-camp program the first seven / eight days of the summer, campers and staff may stay in Pods and participate in group activities during that period.